- What is your department's philosophy?

 It will take two weeks from the date you submit your application for GRE and TOEFL scores to merge with your application and appear as "Official" on your application status page.
 For example, if you submit your application on December 1st, you can expect them to appear as Official on your application status page on December 15th.
 Please do not request that ETS send scores again if it has been less than 2 weeks since you submitted your application.
 If you submitted your application more than two weeks ago and your GRE or TOEFL scores are still unofficial, please check that the name you took the test under and the name you applied to Stanford under are exactly the same.
 Please also check that your date of birth is exactly the same in both places.
 If either your name or date of birth differs, please email firstname.lastname@example.org.

-What happens if my official GRE/TOEFL scores or official transcripts arrive after the application deadline?
+What happens if my official GRE/TOEFL scores arrive after the application deadline?

 Some of my letters of recommendation might arrive after the deadline.
 Is this ok?

-Please ask your letter writers to upload their letters no later than December 16th.
+Please ask your letter writers to upload their letters no later than December 15th.
 If you do not have three letters of recommendation by then, your file will still be passed to the faculty committee for consideration.
-While recommenders may upload outstanding letters after December 16th, there's no guarantee they will be read as the committee will have already begun its work.
+While recommenders may upload outstanding letters after December 15th, there's no guarantee they will be read as the committee will have already begun its work.
+Applicants to the Knight-Hennessy Scholars program should ask their recommenders to upload their letters no later than November 12th.

 Can my letters of recommendation writers submit their letters through Interfolio?